convergentcx/whitepaper/README.md

 # whitepaper

-Contains the LaTeX source and exported pdf of the Convergent whitepaper.
+Contains the LaTeX source and pdf of the Convergent whitepaper.

 ## Translations